 Honoring Our Heritage

 The historic portraits of the residents of Liberty Hall hold many secrets!
 We’ll discuss how each portrait tells us something about its subject.
 Scouts will use origami techniques to create a one-of-a-kind sketch book that will be used as we find inspiration for sketches on the grounds of Liberty Hall.
-Using the historic technique of silhouette, scouts will create and personalize a self-portrait of their own to take home.
+Scouts will create and personalize a self-portrait of their own to take home.
 This program fulfills several requirements for the Junior Drawing Badge.

 The gardens that surround Liberty Hall provide the perfect setting for scouts to learn about the types of plants that thrive in New Jersey’s temperate climate.
 Scouts will learn how to identify some of the plants growing in beds throughout the gardens and discuss the wonderful array of herbs that are grown on the property and how they have been used over the centuries.
 Highlights include a visit to our two greenhouses and a hands on seed planting activity that scouts will take home to be cared for and later planted.
 This program meets many of the requirements of the Junior Gardener badge